 Marking the centenary of the First World War (WW1)

-The council is working closely with a wide range of organisations to mark the centenary of the First World War (WW1) including remembrance services, theatre and creative performances and educational programmes.
-The programme will continue through to 2018.
+The council has worked closely with a wide range of organisations to mark the centenary of the First World War (WW1) from 2014-18, including remembrance services, theatre, creative performances and educational programmes.

 Heritage Lottery Fund First World War: then and now

 Explore the heritage of the First World War with grants of £3,000 - £10,000 you can apply anytime up to 2019.

 The First World War heritage bus is a joint venture between Brighton & Hove Buses and Brighton & Hove City Council and aims to raise awareness of the impact and significance of the First World War on the city and its residents during 1914-1918.